Div (mythology): Shahnameh

-In the epic poem Shahnameh, written by the Persian poet Ferdowsi between c.
-977 and 1010 CE, the div had become associated with the lands of Mazandaran of legend (which is not to be identified with the Iranian province of Mazandaran).
-It has thus been speculated that the term div referred to generally evil characters, including both demonic beings as well as evil humans.
-While some div appear as supernatural sorcerers, many div appear to be clearly demonized humans, including black people, attributed with supernatural strength, but no supernatural bodily features.
-Some people continued to worship div in their rituals during the early Islamic period, known as "Daevayasna", although probably out of fear.
-People of Mazdaran might have been associated with such worship and therefore equated with these entities.
-Despite many div that appear human in nature, there are also clearly supernatural div, like the white div, who is said to be as huge as a mountain.

-The poem begins with the kings of the Pishdadian dynasty.
-They defeat and subjugate the demonic divs.
-Tahmuras commanded the divs and became known as dīvband (binder of demons).
-Jamshid, the fourth king of the world, ruled over both angels and divs, and served as a high priest of Ahura Mazda (Hormozd).
+(Hormozd).
 Like his father, he slayed many divs, however, spared some under the condition they teach him new valuable arts, such as writing in different languages.
 After a just reign over hundreds of years, Jamshid grew haughty and claimed, because of his wealth and power, divinity for himself.
 Whereupon God withdraws his blessings from him, and his people get unsatisfied with their king.
 With the ceasing influence of God, the devil gains power and aids Zahhak to usurp the throne.
 Jamshid dies sawn in two by two demons.
 Tricked by Ahriman (or Iblis), Zahhak grew two snakes on his shoulders and becomes the demonic serpent-king.
 The King Kay Kāvus fails to conquer the legendary Mazandaran, the land of divs and gets captured.
 To save his king, Rustam takes a journey and fights through seven trials.
 Divs are among the common enemies Rustam faces, the last one the Div-e Sepid, the demonic king of Mazandaran.

 Rustam's battle against the demonic may also have a symbolic meaning: Rustam represents wisdom and rationality, fights the demon, embodiment of passion and instinct.
 Rustam's victory over the White Div is also a triumph over men's lower drives, and killing the demon is a way to purge the human soul from such evil inclinations.
 The killing of the White Div is an inevitable act to restore the human king's eyesight.
 Eliminating the divs is an act of self-preservation to safeguard the good in oneself's, and the part acceptable in a regulated society.